KM-RoBoTa/KMR_dxl/docs/markdown_sources/use.md

     robot.readData(all_ids, fbck_angles, fbck_leds);

-    // Send the feedback values to the controller and get the new
-    // goal values into goal_angles and goal_leds
+    /* Send the feedback values to the controller and get the new goal values into goal_angles and goal_leds */

     robot.writeData(goal_angles, goal_leds, all_ids);

     sleep(1);
 }
 ```

+> **Warning** <br>
+> Unfortunately, reading in Dynamixel motors is extremely slow, 1000 times slower than writing (~15us versus ~15ms).
+The control loop needs to be designed accordingly